menegroth/menegroth.github.io/common-eldarin-to-old-sindarin.sc.md

 # Sound changes in Sindarin

 This file is in .sc format, which means the markdown source can be copy-pasted directly into [Zompist's Sound Change Applier](http://zompist.com/sca2).
-A sample lexicon to use with the SCA can be found at the end of this document.
+A sample Common Eldarin lexicon to use with the SCA can be found in the same Github repo as this document.

 ## Sound Categories